-So what you really need is a sturdy sort of bread that you can slice yourself – thick.
-Either that or bread that’s a bit stale, but preferably both!
-A nice sturdy sort of bread that you can slice yourself AND a bit on the stale side is the perfect combo for french toast.
+So what you really need is a sturdy sort of bread that you can slice yourself.
+And then you want to slice it nice and thick.
+Either that or use bread that’s a bit stale, but preferably both!
+A nice sturdy sort of bread that you can slice yourself AND that’s a bit on the stale side is the perfect combo for french toast.

 I used a sourdough bread for this recipe that had also been sitting for a couple of days so it was a little stale.
 That was just perfect for this recipe.

 How To Serve Vegan French Toast

 You can serve it plain or with some maple syrup, or if you want to get a bit fancy, some jams and vegan whipped cream and fresh berries!
 It’s a pretty fine breakfast no matter how you serve it.